openrelayxyz/plugeth-utils/documentation/build.rst

 .. contents:: :local:

-If you are ready to start building your own plugins go ahead and start `here`_
+If you are ready to start building your own plugins go ahead and start here.

 Setting up the environment
 **************************